 The Delaware Public Employees' Retirement System, a component unit of the State, annually issues a comprehensive annual financial report.
-This report, along with the Cheiron's actuarial valuation, can be found on the State's website at: http://www.delawarepensions.com/FinancialReports/AnnualFinancialReports.shtml.
 The information included in this section relies on information produced by the State together with Cheiron, its independent actuary.
 Actuarial assessments are "forward-looking" and reflect the judgment of the fiduciaries of the Plans.
 Such assessments are based upon a variety of assumptions, one or more of which may prove to be inaccurate or be changed in the future, and will change with the future experience of the Plans.
+Th annual financial report, along with the Cheiron's actuarial valuation, can be found on the State's website at: